-All visitors are welcome to visit the school by appointment, and must report, sign-in at the Main Office, and receive a Visitor's Pass before entering any area of the building or to see any person in the building.
+All visitors are welcome to visit the school by appointment.
+They must sign-in at the Main Office, and receive a Visitor's Pass before entering any area of the building or to see any person in the building.
 Visitors are prohibited from loitering in and around the school premises.
 If found loitering, they will be asked to leave.